MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-reporting-server.md

 13. When the Setup is finished, the **Setup is complete** page appears.
 Select **Close**.

+#### Install Operations Manager reporting from the command prompt

-#### To install Operations Manager reporting from the Command Prompt
+Follow these steps to install Operations Manager reporting from the command prompt:

 1. Sign in to the server by using an account that has local administrative credentials.